-Profitability Index is the ratio between the present value of all future cash flows and the initial cash outflow of the investment.
-If the ratio is greater than 1, then according to the PI method, the company should accept the project since it is providing returns which are greater than the minimum return you expect (used in calculating present value).
+The profitability index is the ratio between the present value of all future cash flows and the initial cash outflow of the investment.
+If the ratio is greater than 1, then according to the PI method, the company should accept the project since it is providing returns that are greater than the minimum return you expect (used in calculating present value).

 PI = Present Value of Future Cash Flows / Initial Cash Outlay

 The accounting rate of return is also known as the return on investment (ROI).
 ARR does not consider the time value of money.
 It is calculated by dividing the income which the company expects to generate from its investment and the cost of that investment.